-Drinking at college has become a ritual that students often see as an integral part of their higher-education experience.
+Drinking at college has become a ritual that students often see as an integral part of their higher education experience.
 Many students come to college with established drinking habits, and the college environment can exacerbate the problem.
-According to a national survey, almost 60 percent of college students ages 18-22 report drinking alcohol in the past month.1 And almost 40 percent of them report binge drinking in the past 30 days.2
+According to a national survey, almost 60 percent of college students ages 18-22 drank alcohol in the past month,1 and almost 2 out of 3 of them engaged in binge drinking during that same timeframe2

 Drinking affects college students, their families, and college communities at large.
-Consequences include:
+Researchers estimate that each year:

-Each year an estimated 1,825 college students between the ages of 18 and 24 die from alcohol-related unintentional injuries, including motor vehicle crashes.3
+About 1,825 college students between the ages of 18 and 24 die from alcohol-related unintentional injuries, including motor-vehicle crashes.3

-Each year an estimated 97,000 students between the ages of 18 and 24 are victims of alcohol-related sexual assault or date rape.4
+About 97,000 students between the ages of 18 and 24 report experiencing alcohol-related sexual assault or date rape.4

-About one-quarter of college students report having academic consequences because of their drinking, including missing class, falling behind, doing poorly on exams or papers, and receiving lower grades overall.6–9
+About 1 in 4 college students report academic consequences from drinking, including missing class, falling behind in class, doing poorly on exams or papers, and receiving lower grades overall.5

-These include suicide attempts, health problems, vandalism, property damage, and involvement with the police.
+These include suicide attempts, health problems, injuries, unsafe sex, and driving under the influence of alcohol, as well as vandalism, property damage, and involvement with the police.

 Factors Affecting Student Drinking

 Although the majority of students come to college already having some experience with alcohol, certain aspects of college life, such as unstructured time, the widespread availability of alcohol, inconsistent enforcement of underage drinking laws, and limited interactions with parents and other adults, can intensify the problem.
-In fact, college students have higher binge-drinking rates and a higher incidence of drunk driving than their non-college peers.
+In fact, college students have higher binge-drinking rates and a higher incidence of driving under the influence of alcohol than their non-college peers.

-The first 6 weeks of freshman year is an especially vulnerable time for heavy drinking and alcohol-related consequences because of student expectations and social pressures at the start of the academic year.
+The first 6 weeks of freshman year are a vulnerable time for heavy drinking and alcohol-related consequences because of student expectations and social pressures at the start of the academic year.